-Overall, extreme heat has recently become more frequent and more severe, while extreme cold has become less frequent and less severe overall.
+Overall, extreme heat in recent decades has become more frequent and more severe, while extreme cold has become less frequent and less severe overall.
 Trends in extreme cold are much larger than trends in extreme heat, which is leading to an overall decrease in the range of annual temperature extremes over time.
 That trend is also apparent within summer, as the lowest temperatures during July and August have become substantially warmer.
-Recent trends in the coolest temperatures of the summer are similar to recent trends in the hottest temperatures of the summer, so this reduction of temperature range may have ended.

-Extreme summer heat is approaching values not seen since the early part of the 20th Century and is likely to surpass them by 2036.
-The typical number of triple-digit days by 2036 is projected to be substantially larger, about 40% larger than typical values so far in the 21st Century.
+In summary, extreme summer heat has reached values not seen since the early part of the 20th Century and is likely to surpass them by 2036.
+Triple-digit days are well on their way to being about four times as common by 2036 than they were in the 1970s and 1980s.
 Meanwhile, the expected warming of extreme wintertime temperatures would make typical wintertime extremes by 2036 milder than most of the winter extremes in the historic record.
 That said, extreme wintertime cold is more variable than other types of temperature extremes, so massively cold winter temperatures will continue to be possible.